 This Privacy Notice is aimed at Candidates and Clients who benefit from Harrison Clarke’s recruitment and staffing services within the United States (US) and within the United Kingdom (UK) and the European Union (EU).
-We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and supervisory authorities in the event you have a complaint.
+We ask that you read this Privacy Notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data and on how to contact us and supervisory authorities in the event you have a complaint.

 Who we are